T Mobile US : Mobile Responds o Hurricane Florence; Moniors Oher Sorms | MarketScreener

-T-Mobile is now offering free calling/texting/data for active customers in South Carolina, North Carolina, Virginia, Georgia, and Maryland who are not already on an unlimited plan like T-Mobile ONE, Simple Choice, Simply Prepaid or Metro PCS.
+T-Mobile is continuing to offer free calling/texting/data for active postpaid and prepaid customers in North and South Carolina who are not already on an unlimited plan.
 (Pay as you Go and postpaid plans that do not include data will receive free talk/text only).
 Area codes included are:

 -